okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 }
 ```

-This file describes an **interface** -- a feature in C# (and many other languages) that defines the methods available in a particular class without providing the “concrete” implementation.
+This file describes an **interface** -- a feature in C# (and many other languages) that defines the methods available in a particular class without providing the "concrete" implementation.
 This makes it easy to test and swap out implementations during development.

 Create a new file called `FakeTodoItemService.cs` that will be a temporary implementation until you add the connection to Okta in the next section: